top of page

 Peperoni Crosti and Cavatelli: Simple Pleasures, Deep Roots

-Peperoni cruschi—sun-dried, fried sweet peppers—are both snack and condiment.
+Peperoni cruschi, sun-dried, fried sweet peppers, are both a snack and a condiment.
 Try them with cavatelli pasta in a tomato and ricotta salata sauce for a taste of real Lucanian comfort food.

 Olive Oil, Figs, and Pane di Matera: Essentials of the Lucanian Table